luislopez-dev/Razor-Pages-Selenium-Docker-Github-Actions-TDD-Clean-Architecture-Starter-Kit/README.md

 ## Development Approach
 The solution follows a TDD-oriented workflow, incorporating unit and integration tests to validate key components and ensure code quality from the early stages of development.
 In addition, end-to-end tests are implemented using Selenium to verify critical user flows in a real browser environment.

-## Runtime Environment
-To simplify setup and ensure consistency across environments, the project uses Docker Compose.
-The configuration includes support for SQL Server, allowing you to easily replicate a realistic database environment for both development and testing.

 ## YouTube Video
 For a short demonstration, I recorded the following video: